flipperdevices/flipperzero-firmware/documentation/FuriCheck.md

 Crash the system.

-- Use it to crash system.
+- Use it to crash the system.
 For example: if abnormal condition detected.

 ## `furi_halt()` or `furi_halt(MESSAGE_CSTR)`